CVLTIK/BxB-HBBD-REDACTED/modules/Documentation/docs/plugin-changelog.md

 * Set up **Kinsta SSH Terminal access**, allowing command-line management of the site.
 * Established **initial Git integration**, providing version control for the project.
 * Configured **core development tools** within VS Code, including support for [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens), improving collaboration and code tracking.

----

-This changelog provides a structured and detailed overview of the development progress.
-Let me know if you need any additional refinements!